 U.S. Naval War College Hosts 1° of Separation

-NEWPORT, R.I.—The U.S. Naval War College (NWC) hosted 1° of Separation, a suicide prevention training program, at its Newport, Rhode Island, campus on March 13, 2026.
+NEWPORT, R.I. — The U.S. Naval War College (NWC) hosted 1° of Separation, a suicide prevention training program, at its Newport, Rhode Island, campus on March 13, 2026.
+The visit was coordinated by the Fleet and Family Support Center (FFSC) at Naval Station Newport and funded by Commander, Navy Installations Command (CNIC) as part of a five-installation tour of the northeastern region.

-1° of Separation combines comedy with life-saving education by having a team of professionally trained comedians provide mental health first-aid through demonstrations of what an open, supportive conversation looks like.
+The 1° of Separation presentation combines comedy with life-saving education by having a team of professionally trained comedians provide mental health first-aid through demonstrations of what an open, supportive conversation looks like.

 1° of Separation's program has been recognized across almost all branches of the U.S. military, replacing traditional trainings with live stand-up comedy, peer-led conversations, and the "Five Questions" Mental Health First Aid tool.
 Their approach has reached thousands of service members at installations worldwide.